thoughtspot/thoughtspot.github.io/_admin/worksheets/worksheet-export.md

 ---
 title: [Migrate or restore Worksheets]
-last_updated: 3/18/2020
+last_updated: 7/2/2020
 summary: "You can export an entire ThoughtSpot worksheet in a flat-file format.
 After optional modification, you can migrate it to a different cluster, or restore it to the same cluster."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-In ThoughtSpot, you can download Worksheets to a flat file in `yaml` format, modify the file, and subsequently upload this file either to the same cluster, or to a different cluster.
+In ThoughtSpot, you can download Worksheets to a flat file in [`TSL`]({{ site.baseurl }}/admin/worksheets/yaml-worksheet.html), ThoughtSpot's Scripting Language, modify the file, and subsequently upload this file either to the same cluster, or to a different cluster.
+Note that starting in release 6.2, you can use this feature to export and import Worksheets with filters.

 This mechanism supports several scenarios that you may encounter:

 - <strong>Migrating from a development environment to a production environment</strong> by downloading the file from the development cluster and uploading the same file into the production cluster
 - <strong>Implementing metadata changes outside ThoughtSpot UI</strong>, such as replacing the underlying tables for the entire table, or replacing a single column from one table with a column in another table